josuah/notmarkdown/doc/index.md

 NotWiki
 =======

-[[NotWiki]] is a very simple site generator tool, that support a simple subset of markdown in which this document is formatted: NotMarkdown.
+[NotWiki](//code.z0.is/notwiki/) is a very simple site generator tool, that support a simple subset of markdown in which this document is formatted:
+NotMarkdown.

 It supports publication of the same .md files for both http+html and gopher+gph.

-[notwiki]: //code.z0.is/notwiki/

 How to generate a website?
 --------------------------
-The [notwiki-doc(1)][doc] tool will search for *.md files in all $srcdir passed as arguments, and each file $path/file.$ext found, gets copied to the matching
+The [notwiki-doc(1)](/man/notwiki-doc.1/) tool will search for *.md files in all $srcdir passed as arguments, and each file $path/file.$ext found, gets copied to the matching $dstdir/$path/file.$ext directory.
-$dstdir/$path/file.$ext directory.

 	$ cd /home/me/website-document-root/
 	$ notwiki-doc html /srv/www/htdocs/wiki ./wiki